Ethics and Malpractice Statements

 - To carry out copy-editing, proofreading, type-setting and styling of materials;

-- To ensure linking of articles to open and accessible databases;
+- To ensure the linking of articles to open and accessible databases;

 - To arrange and manage scholarly peer review;